Best slide viewers for 2022

 A simple light table provides the illumination you need to view slides.
 This model is meant mostly for drawing and tracing, but it provides a large illuminated area for viewing film.
 Just lay the strips or slides down on the lighted surface and they’ll come to life.
 You can use an app on your phone to capture digital versions of them.
 Or, you can use a magnifying loupe to view them in real time.

 The tracing box has a built-in rechargeable battery that lasts up to 3.5 hours on a charge.
 The LEDs don’t flicker and provide a nice, even backlight across the entirety of the surface, which is good for observing film.
-The light output is adjustable so it won’t scald your when you look at it through a loupe.
+The light output is adjustable so it won’t scald your eyes when you look at it through a loupe.

 This is a great option for those who just want to see the slides without worrying too much about digital conversion.